 I also got an HP Stream 8, which is not otherwise unusual, but interesting for its T-Mobile 4G WWAN interface with a free 200MB/month data plan-- not a bad deal for $150 on Amazon right now.
 Reportedly this service plan can be activated without providing any personal information beyond an email address, though my tablet wouldn't activate properly (T-Mobile said the IMEI number wasn't eligible for this plan; I'm still trying to get this straightened out).

-#17 Updated by intrigeri almost 4 years ago
+#17 Updated by intrigeri about 4 years ago

 I would be happy to buy one of these for a Tails developer who will commit to working out a way to boot Tails, even if it still requires a keyboard or pointing device to get the OS running.